Wondering if your BPD ex will come back to you? Trying to get your ex back? Read this article.

 If you want any chance of getting your BPD ex back, the first task is to accept responsibility for the relationship and stop blaming your partner.

-Only then can you move on to truly learning about BPD relationships and what’s required to date these interesting (and fun) individuals.
+Only then can you move on to truly learning about what it takes to date a person with BPD and what’s required to date these interesting (and fun) individuals.

 Ultimately, people are attracted to those who have great core values.
 These are the basis of your fundamental beliefs.
 Your current mindsets are defined by your core values.